 When a patient comes for a consultation, the osteopath first takes down a full case history.
 This is followed by a thorough physical examination of the patient.
 The osteopath also pays particular attention to the patient’s skeletal structure and its functioning and to his/her general mobility – including the movement of each joint.
 At this stage, the osteopath may well require further examinations, utilising X-Rays or other pathological tests.

 At the end of the examination, the osteopath makes a diagnosis, deciding whether or not osteopathic treatment can help the patient.
-If not, the osteopath may advise surgical or medical treatment.
 If the osteopath decides that osteopathy will help the patient, an appropriate course of treatment will begin.

 In a typical treatment, the osteopath may first relax the muscles in the affected area.
 This is done with firm but gentle manipulation.
 Next the osteopath may treat the affected joints precisely and carefully to encourage more relaxation and greater movement.
 In cases like osteo-arthritis where relief of pain and some ease of movement is all that can be hoped for, this may be all the osteopath will do.
 If suitable, the osteopath may put the joint through a very short range of movement at a very high velocity – ‘the high velocity thrust’ – to clear and free it.
 Each case individually evaluated and particular treatment will depend on the practitioner’s diagnostic findings.